nfotinakes/mrc_volunteer_system/README.md

 ```
 Mock data can be found in the `server/data` subdirectory as well with an SQL file for mock data insertion, and a CSV for mock data import.

-An example enviroment variable file is provided as `.env.example` in the root folder.
+An example enviroment variable file is provided as `.env.example`.
 Edit accordingly to match your database and rename to `.env`

 Further detailed information on the database can be found in the following sections: